ibm-cloud-docs/account/email.md

 2. Select **Add email**.
 3. Enter an email address and a name identifier.

   You can add up to 10 email addresses to the distribution list.
+Users that are added don't have to be IBM Cloud users, you can add any email address to the distribution list.
   {: note}

 4. Click **Add**.